-The Florida Legislature created the Florida Catastrophic Storm Risk Management Center (center) in 2007.
-The center is housed within the Department of Risk Management/Insurance, Real Estate & Legal Studies in the College of Business located at The Florida State University.
+The Florida Legislature created the Florida Catastrophic Storm Risk Management Center (Center) in 2007.
+The Center is housed within the Department of Risk Management/Insurance, Real Estate & Legal Studies in the College of Business located at The Florida State University.
 The center's primary focus is to support the state's ability to prepare for, respond to, and recover from catastrophic storms.
 The support the center provides includes:

-- Coordinating and disseminating research efforts that are expected to have an immediate impact on policy and practices related to catastrophic storm preparedness. - Coordinating and disseminating information related to catastrophic storm risk management, including but not limited to research and information that benefits business, consumers and public policy makers. - Facilitating Florida's preparedness and responsiveness to catastrophic storms and collaborating with other public and private institutions. - Creating and promoting studies that enhance the educational options available to risk management and insurance students. - Publishing and disseminating findings primarily related to risk management. - Organizing and sponsoring conferences, symposiums, and workshops to educate consumers and policymakers.
+- Coordinating and disseminating research efforts that are expected to have an immediate impact on policy and practices related to catastrophic storm preparedness. - Coordinating and disseminating information related to catastrophic storm risk management, including but not limited to research and information that benefits business, consumers and public policy makers. - Facilitating Florida's preparedness and responsiveness to catastrophic storms and collaborating with other public and private institutions.